Tzigger/MT5_trading_bot/README.md

-# MT5_trading_bot
+#MetaTrader5 Trading Advisor with GPT-4 Integration
-This Python project integrates MetaTrader5 with GPT-4 to generate automated trading signals.
-It analyzes OHLC and tick data to provide real-time BUY/SELL recommendations, including entry, stop loss, and take profit levels.
+This Python project integrates MetaTrader5 with OpenAI's GPT-4 to provide automated trading recommendations.
+By analyzing dynamic OHLC and tick data from MT5, the system uses advanced trading strategies to generate precise BUY/SELL signals, including entry points, stop loss, and take profit levels.
+The system is designed to continuously adapt to the latest market data, ensuring that recommendations are based on the most current information